baitcode/fenwick-bit-tree/README.md

 // Now you can query data.
 // NOTE: FixedSizeFenwickTree will raise error when query goes out of bounds.
-//       GrowingFenwickTree will automatically truncate the range torightmost index.
+//       GrowingFenwickTree will automatically truncate the range to the rightmost index.

 assert_eq!(tree.query(&4.into()).unwrap(), 5);
 assert_eq!(tree.query(&15.into()).unwrap(), 15);